-10-543-116 Nursing Clinical Transition This clinical experience integrates all knowledge learned in the previous course in transitioning to the role of the graduate nurse.
+10-543-116 Nursing Clinical Transition 2 credits

+This clinical experience integrates all knowledge learned in the previous course in transitioning to the role of the graduate nurse.
 The course promotes relatively independent clinical decisions, delegations, and works collaboratively with others to achieve client and organizational outcomes.

-Orientation to Associate 10-543-164 1 credit Degree Nursing
+10-543-164 Orientation to Associate Degree Nursing